The Worst Heart Health Advice Cardiologists Have Heard

 Myth: Don’t worry about your heart until you’re older

 “It’s true that age is one of the biggest risk factors for developing a heart attack or stroke.
 But that’s primarily because the disease takes years to develop.
 Treatment and intervention need to happen much, much sooner.
 Studies have found that even 10-year olds have evidence of plaque developing in their arteries.
-The sooner you start adopting healthy habits, the better.”—Salim Virani, MD, chair of the American College of Cardiology’s Prevention of Cardiovascular Disease Council and associate professor at Baylor College of Medicine in Houston
+The sooner you start adopting healthy habits, the better.”—Salim Virani, MD, a professor in Cardiology and Cardiovascular Research Sections at Baylor College of Medicine in Houston, Texas